3 best tips for keeping your heels down when riding

 Note that our magnetic safety stirrups can also be a great help with correct foot position.
 The magnets in the stirrups and your magnetic insoles pull towards each other, ensuring that your foot is always in the right place.
 This prevents your foot from slipping and allows you to push your heels deeper down without feeling like you might lose your stirrup.

 For instance, our Ophena S and Ophena S Pro are excellent stirrups for improved leg and foot position.
-Many of our customers have reported feeling more confident and balanced in the saddle, thanks to our magnetic safety stirrups.
+Thanks to our magnetic safety stirrups, many of our customers have reported feeling more confident and balanced in the saddle.

 Though your heels may seem like such a small part of your body, seat and posture, keeping your heels down is very important in order to keep correct balance.
 With simple exercises, you can get a better seat, which will ultimately make your aids even more effective, too.